-Thousands of people from across the Province and beyond—broader than an expected LGBTI demographic — fill the city centre.
+Thousands of people from across the Province and beyond—including but more than the expected LGBTI demographic — fill the city centre.
 There, LGBTI people and their supporters, friends and relatives, combine to create and share in the open-hearted expansiveness of Pride.

 Broadly, LGBTI people in Northern Ireland are free to live out their lifestyles as freely and expressively as anyone else in other socially evolved societies.
-Last year, an anti-Pride demonstration attracted enough badly-suited people (mainly old men) to crowd out just one telephone booth opposite the Northern Whig—forcing several glum-grey demonstrators to flow onto the pavement.
+A recent anti-Pride demonstration attracted enough badly-suited people (mainly old men) to crowd out just one telephone booth—forcing several glum-grey demonstrators to flow onto the pavement.

-While LGBTI people of Northern Ireland continue in their struggle to achieve both marriage equality and reproduction rights, sadly even these issues are sucked into the ever hovering, voraciously-demanding vortex of sectarian politics.
-Arguments for and against these “red-line” issues by the two parties seem lead by the need to sledge and score political points.
+While LGBTI people of Northern Ireland were struggling to achieve both marriage equality and reproduction rights, sadly even these issues are sucked into the ever hovering, voraciously-demanding vortex of sectarian politics.
+Arguments for and against these “red-line” issues gave the two main parties two parties plenty of opportunity for sledging and scoring political points.

 Trumping the "binary"